With clothing companies “renaming” sizes on jeans… a number size isn’t going accurately define weight.

 Let’s be honest and fair: a “healthy” weight has to be individualized, found within the doctor’s guidelines for height, gender, and age.

 So what are the variables and parameters that should be used to determine a person’s healthy weight?
-Should this “number” have its own rating scale that includes specific, smaller objectives that can then pinpoint possible “unhealthy” habits?
+What if this “number” could have its own rating scale that includes specific, smaller objectives that can then pinpoint possible “unhealthy” habits?

-As I’ve aged and grappled with my weight, I’ve noticed that I subconsciously put stipulations onto this weighty number.
-Do you do the same in order to feel like you’ve accomplished something that the number just doesn’t account for, like:
+As I’ve “experienced more of life” and grappled with my weight, I’ve noticed that I subconsciously put stipulations onto this weighty number.
+Do you feel the same?
+In order to feel like you’ve accomplished something that the number just doesn’t account for, you justify:

 - “I have been eating less processed foods and cut out some sugary treats.
 Glad the number finally shows that!”

 - “Exercise hasn’t been that big of a priority since I last weighed myself.”

 - “This medication is really doing a number on me :/ Next time, I won’t be on it so this should reflect that…”

 - “I have a chronic pain in the a** thing right now that’s not going away any time soon, so …